TruebitProtocol/truebit-eth/README.md

 ```sh
 start verify -l 10 -p 0.5
 ```
 will initialize a Solver who participates when the the total reward for Verifiers is at least 10 TRU and pays at least 0.5 TRU per block of computation.
+Neither the `-l` nor the `-p` flag takes subsidy payments into consideration, so choose parameters accordingly.

 You can terminate all Solvers and Verifiers in your terminal by `exit`ing Truebit OS, however it is safer to end them using `ps` and `stop`, illustrated below, as this will allow them to complete active tasks(s), active verification game(s) and unbond deposits before terminating.
 ```sh